-Increases in low frequency favorable outcomes tend to increase absolute differences; improvements in high frequency favorable outcomes tend to increase absolute differences.
+Increases in low frequency favorable outcomes (A) tend to increase absolute differences; increases in high frequency favorable outcomes (B) tend to increase absolute differences.

-Table 23.
-Illustration of Absolute Differences at Low and High Performing Hospital as to Outcomes of Low (A) and High (B) Prevalence (Re Pay for Performance)
+Table 27.
+Illustration of Absolute Differences at Low and High Performing Hospital as to Low Frequency Outcomes (A) and High Frequency Outcomes (B)

+(Re Pay for Performance)